HaiTrieuNg/LatexTest/source/content.rst

 |            | AT+CWHOSTNAME="my_test"   |                           |
 +------------+---------------------------+---------------------------+

-AT+CWCOUNTRY_CUR – Sets the Current Wi\-Fi Country Code, Configuration Not Saved in Flash
+AT+CWCOUNTRY_CUR – Sets the Current Wi-Fi Country Code, Configuration Not Saved in Flash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 +------------+---------------------------+---------------------------+